 - Ensuring that the final product meets the customers' demands

-- Collecting the necessary documentation and reports
+- Collecting the necessary project documentation and reports

 In many organizations, a single Project Manager is in charge of several Scrum teams.
 However, each Scrum team should have its own Scrum master.